Spotted lanternfly: Life cycle

-The spotted lanternfly has been found to be capable of completing its life cycle with hosts other than A. altissima, but generally fail to thrive unless A. altissima is present.
+The spotted lanternfly has been found to be capable of reproducing using hosts other than A. altissima, but they generally fail to reach high populations unless A. altissima is present.
 Many hypotheses are given as to why L. delicatula may have preferences for feeding on certain plants.
 Two examples of possible factors being investigated are the contribution of the overall sugar composition in the plant and the presence of toxic chemicals.
 The lanternfly lays eggs upon any smooth-trunked tree, stone, or vertical smooth surface, including man-made items such as vehicles, yard furniture, farm equipment, or other items stored outside.

 The egg masses contain 30–50 eggs covered in a yellowish-brown, waxy deposit, often referred to as an egg case.
 L. delicatula eggs undergo diapause during embryonic development, requiring two weeks of warm temperatures following winter before hatching is induced.
 Eggs overwintered for five months or longer demonstrate higher hatch rates and more synchronous hatching, suggesting that cold temperatures increase overall egg survival rates.
-The lanternfly's life expectancy is one year and the majority of adults die off by the end of December.Testing has been done to determine how overwintering affects the eggs of the species.
+The majority of adults die off by the end of December.Testing has been done to determine how overwintering affects the eggs of this species.
 The highest temperature that will still kill eggs was estimated by South Korean researchers to be between −12.7 and −3.4 C on the basis of mean daily temperatures during their winter of 2009–2010.
-This estimate contrasts with eggs having survived the much colder winter 2013–14 temperatures in Pennsylvania, United States.
+This estimate contrasts with eggs having survived the much colder winter 2013–2014 temperatures in Pennsylvania, United States.
 Another study done at Rutgers University suggested that -25 C is about the temperature at which no eggs are hatched, while -15 C still had limited hatching, depending upon how long they were chilled and where they were kept.